mpokidova/mpokidova/README.md

 in English:

-- 👋 Hi, I’m Marina
+- 👋 Hi, my name is Marina
 - 👀 I’m interested in data analytics (especially related to gamedev)
 - 🌱 I’m currently working part time at ATLAS Hinv combination experiment
 - 📫 You reach me by writing me on Telegram: @utrachenoe_vremya